 What are the Best Foods to Eat for Vitiligo?

-Here are the 12 best foods you can eat in Vitiligo, with details on how they help:
+Here are the list of best foods you can eat in Vitiligo, with details on how they help:

 -